ccoenraets/OpenFB/README.md

     cordova build ios
     ```

 1. Run the project on device or in the emulator
+1. You can try out [sample app](https://github.com/anantkolvankar/cordova-open-fb-sample)

 ## AngularJS Wrapper